hamlibdk/HAMLIB-SDK/README.md

 i.e:

-- Close any open JTSDK64-Tools and MSYS2 Terminal Windows.
+- Close any open JTSDK64-Tools and MSYS2/mingw64 environments.
 - Before starting the upgrade, open a Windows File Manager instance.
 - Navigate to **X:\JTSDK64-Tools\tools\**
 - Using the Windows File Manager, rename the **msys64** directory to something like **msys64-orig**